 Do you have a child with tons of allergies?
 Are you a mom that carries single dose allergy medication in your purse “just in case”?

-My daughter recently visited an allergist and underwent the dreaded allergy skin test.
+When my daughter visited an allergist and underwent the dreaded allergy skin test, the results were unsurprising.
 We already knew she was allergic to a bunch of stuff; the hives are an “alert” that is impossible to miss.
+Besides, I’d spent much of my own childhood covered in welts.
+(Yay, fun times.)

-As I was telling the doctor all of the things she’s allergic too, his eyebrows went up.
+As I was telling the doctor all of the things we suspected she was allergic too, his eyebrows went up.
 I get that reaction a lot.
 Let’s just say that if she wore a bracelet that said each thing she is allergic to, then you wouldn’t be able to see her arm.

-He thought I was a little off kilter (I am–who else uses the word kilter?)
+He thought I was a little off-kilter, I’m sure.
+(I am–who else uses the word kilter?)

 After the skin test, the doctor walked in the door and said “Whoa, princess, your mother wasn’t lying.
 You are one allergic little girl!”

-My daughter’s pet dander allergy is the worst!
-She has to carry around an Epipen because of dander, not the food allergies.
+My daughter’s pet dander allergy is the worst.
+She has to carry around an Epipen because of dander, not the food allergies, of which there are several.

 Dander.
 Really?
 Yes.

 Her food allergies are something I do worry about.
 Dairy, eggs, and peanuts are in most processed food so she rarely eats processed food.
-Silver lining.
+The silver lining, I guess.

-How to make single dose Benedryl packets for kids on the go
+How to make single-dose medication packets for kids on the go

-I turned to my trusty FoodSaver V2244 Vacuum Sealing System to make the little plastic pouches to hold each 5 ml dose.
-I cut about a four inch section off of the [easyazon_link identifier=”B0025N2MKG” locale=”US” tag=”scrugcorne-20″]plastic roll[/easyazon_link] and sealed two of the sides.
+I turned to my trusty FoodSaver to make the little plastic pouches to hold each 5 ml dose.
+I cut four-inch sections from a vacuum sealer bag.

-I measured out 5 ml (1 teaspoon) and used a medicine syringe to fill the little plastic tubes I made.
-The I sealed them closed.
+Then I measured out 5 ml (1 teaspoon) and used a medicine syringe to fill the little plastic tubes I made.
+Then I sealed them closed.
 Voila!
 Easy peasy lemon squeezy!

 Altoid tins would work perfectly for this.